Wallsend suburb profile

 Wallsend property market performance

-The rental market in Wallsend has also experienced changes, with house rents increasing by 8.6% over the last 12 months, averaging $630.
-Unit rents have remained stable, with no change, averaging $430, suggesting a steady demand for rental properties.
+The rental market in Wallsend has also experienced significant changes, with house rents increasing by 8.3% and unit rents surging by 13.6% over the last 12 months, highlighting a strong demand for rental properties in the area.

 | Houses | Units | |